IIFL

 Is the promoter bullish about IIFL Finance?

-Promoters seem not to be bullish about the company and have been selling shares in the open market.
-Latest quarter promoter holding in IIFL Finance is 24.85% and last quarter promoter holding is 24.87%
+Promoters stake in the company seems stable, and we need to go through filings and allocation of resources to gauge promoter bullishness.
+Latest quarter promoter holding in IIFL Finance is 24.85% and last quarter promoter holding is 24.85%.

 Are mutual funds buying/selling IIFL Finance?